One of these 7 wellness travel trends for 2020 may well change your life…

 Top destination: Epic Sana Mindfulness Retreat (Portugal)

-Thanks to researchers such as Graham Hancock and Brien Foerster, people are starting to wonder if what tour guides are telling them about the Great Pyramids and Inca ruins is true.
-More and more archeological tours are being offered ‘off the beaten track’ by tour guides who believe many of the megaliths that pepper our planet are far, far older than you think!
+Thanks to innovative researchers such as Graham Hancock and Brien Foerster, people are starting to wonder if what tour guides are telling them about the Great Pyramids and Inca ruins is really all that true.
+More and more archeological tours are being offered ‘off the beaten track’ by tour guides who believe many of the megaliths that pepper our planet are far, far older than you may think!

 5. Plant Medicine and Ayahuasca Retreats